 “We are hoping that we will finalize the scope and will try to go live by [2021], but it is very important for the two regulators to come together because a lot of checks and compliance have been deployed by the respective regulators for their countries,” Asbe said.

 Global standards will also facilitate the building of cross-border payments connectivity and interoperability.
 “I’m sure bodies like the Bank for International Settlements (BIS) and World Bank will play a very big role to define the standards; some minimum requirements to carry out these activities so it becomes like a norm,” Asbe said.
 “Today in the payment systems, we have a lot of cross-border payments.
 There is Visa, Mastercard, UnionPay, Amex, Rupay, JCB, along with Discover and Diners.
-We require some global setting standards organisation to come in and create global standards.”
+We require some global setting standards organization to come in and create global standards.”

 Security of the connectivity between nodes in the network is also critical.
 Regulation can help provide clarity and enable compliance.
 For example, Singapore’s Securities and Futures Act and Payment Services Act contain regulations to address the risks arising from virtual assets, due to the anonymity, speed and cross-border nature of digital transactions.